webeweb/adminbsb-material-design-bundle/README.md

 ## License

-`adminbsb-material-design-bundle` is released under the LGPL License.
+`adminbsb-material-design-bundle` is released under the MIT License.
 See the bundled [LICENSE](LICENSE) file for details.